About Us

 Laura Drummond is the principal and founder of Atlanta Preservation and Planning Services.
 She has a B.A. in Religion from Duke University; an M.A. in Theological Studies from Gordon-Conwell Theological Seminary; an M.S. in Library & Information Science from the University of North Carolina-Chapel Hill; an M.A. in Heritage Preservation from Georgia State University.
 She was awarded her Ph.D. in History by Georgia State University in May 2021.

 She has twenty years’ experience in the field of historic preservation, taught for 15 years as adjunct faculty in the Department of History’s Heritage Preservation Program at Georgia State University, and served nearly five years as the historic preservation specialist for the City of Stone Mountain.
-She currently serves on the State of Georgia’s Review Board for the National Register of Historic Places, and just concluded her term as chair of the Board.
+She served on the State of Georgia’s Review Board for the National Register of Historic Places, and was chair of the Board for two years.

-Some clients include: the cities of Atlanta, Decatur, Roswell, Marietta, Chickamauga, Smyrna, and Winder; Georgia State University; DeKalb, Cobb, and Gwinnett counties; Agnes Scott College; the Atlanta History Center; the Atlanta Urban Design Commission; a number of historical societies; Ossabaw Island Foundation; Easements Atlanta; and many private clients.
-Laura has developed specialized digital tools for recording, analyzing, mapping, and accessing historic resource survey data.
+Some clients include: the cities of Atlanta, Decatur, Roswell, Marietta, Chickamauga, Smyrna, and Winder; Georgia State University; DeKalb, Cobb, and Gwinnett counties; Agnes Scott College; the Atlanta History Center; the Atlanta Urban Design Commission; various historical societies and neighborhood associations; the Ossabaw Island Foundation; Easements Atlanta; the Henry County Arts & Culture Alliance, and many private clients.

 Bill Drummond